Sue Bagshaw: Professional career

 She moved to Christchurch, New Zealand, in the early 1980s.
 She initially worked for the Family Planning Association to improve access to sexual and reproductive health services for young women by expanding the number of clinics in the South Island.
 However she found that young people were too embarrassed or shy to attend the clinics and instead she designed a "one-stop shop" model, which provided a range of health services in one place.

 In 1995, Bagshaw established a youth health centre in central Christchurch that offered free doctor's appointments, counselling and addiction support services for young people.
 The centre closed in 2010 due to a lack of funding.
 In 2012 she opened a replacement youth hub in Barbadoes Street, which brought together 16 youth organisations in one facility.
 In April 2023, while remaining a patron, Bagshaw stepped down from her lead role in the centre which had been re-branded as Te Tahi Youth.
 She said it would allow her more time to develop a new project and open a "youth hub designed to connect services like mental health with education, transitional housing, employment, and training, and adding a creative arts centre and place for recreation".

 Bagshaw is a senior lecturer in paediatrics at the University of Otago in Christchurch and is the chair of the Korowai Youth Well-Being Trust and a trustee for the Collaborative for Research and Training in Youth Health and Development, which she founded.
 She serves on the board of the Canterbury Charity Hospital Trust.

 Bagshaw has also pioneered gender affirming care for transgender people.
 In late September 2022, Bagshaw advocated the use of puberty blockers for children and young people wanting to transition from their assigned genders, stating that "otherwise you get irreversible effects from their normal puberty which then need a lot of surgery, etcetera, to reverse... breast development and things like that."
 She argued that puberty blockers eased children's distress and allowed them to fully explore their gender options.
 In April 2024, Bagshaw maintained that puberty blockers were "safe and reversible" despite the Ministry of Health removing a claim that they were "safe and reversible" from its website last year.
 She said that "most kids know what they want, most kids know what they are.
 And that's confirmed with time, so they do carry on with the hormones."
 She regarded opposition to puberty blockers as a "moral panic".

+In November 2025, Bagshaw criticised the New Zealand Government's decision to suspend the issuing of puberty blockers to new clients pending a major British clinical review due in 2031.
+She argued that puberty blockers were safe and warned against "moral panics".